 Ananda Serné (1988, NL) holds an MA in Fine Arts from the Iceland Academy of the Arts in Reykjavík.
 Through moving image, photography, textiles and writing, her practice explores forms of sensory (dis)orientation.
 She questions the notion of the eye as the most prominent of the senses and examines the challenges that visual media like photography and moving image pose when trying to capture natural phenomena.

 While emphasising encounters with certain plants and animals, she focuses on the ways in which to navigate various landscapes.
 In the past, this made her touch upon topics such as the sense of smell in moths, the way in which bats use echolocation, and the changing vegetation around a hydroelectric power station.

-In order to create my work, I visit certain places where I collect specific texts, objects or sounds that serve as ingredients in my practice.
-I then intuitively rework the information that I gathered during my research into narratives that weave temporary connections between the concrete, the elusive and the imaginary.
+In order to create her work, she visits specific places where she collects words, images or sounds that serve as ingredients in her practice.
+These elements are then intuitively arranged into narratives that weave temporary connections between the concrete, the elusive and the imaginary.